johnprovazek/whoisscrape/README.md

 ## Installation

 This is a Bash script.
 This script will need to be ran on a terminal that supports Bash.
-When running this on a Windows machine you may need to use the command *dos2unix*.
+When running this on a Windows machine you may need to use the command *dos2unix* to format the *.txt* and *.sh* files to get them to work.
 If you would like to convert all *.txt* and *.sh* with the dos2unix command here is a command you could run on the parent directory:
 ```
 find . -type f \( -iname "*.txt" -o -iname "*.sh" \) -exec dos2unix {} +
 ```